chrisweb/chris.lu/README_WIP.md

 the problem with our current use of css property `background-image` makes it impossible to alter the `fill` color of the SVG image with css, because the SVG itself is already inlined in our css, here are some solutions to still change the color on hover:

-option A: the second option to change the SVG color on hover, is to use **css filters** instead of trying to change the SVG fill color, ...
+option A: in first option to change the SVG color on hover, we will use **css filters** to achieve the same result as if we would have changed the SVG fill color

-hex code for our background color is: `#fc2a6e`
+the hex code for the background color that we want to have when hovering over the button is: `#fc2a6e`

+Note: you can apply css filters to an element using two properties, the first one is simply called **filter** and applies the filter effect to the element itself, the other property used to apply filters is callled **backdrop-filter** and will apply the filter to what is behind your element but only within your elements bounding box, in the following examples we will only make use of the **filter** property but it is good to know **backdrop-filter** exists as it can come in handy in some other situations

-now we use an online tool called [css color filter generator](https://angel-rs.github.io/css-color-filter-generator/) that will transform our hex color code into a series of filters, the result is the following:
+in this example we will use an online tool called [css color filter generator](https://angel-rs.github.io/css-color-filter-generator/) that will transform our hex color code into a series of filters, the result that we will get by combining multiple filters will be equivalent or at least very similar to our hex color, I used the color `#fc2a6e` as input and the result was the following:

 ```css
 .btn:hover {